kstenerud/iOS-Universal-Framework/README.md

 by simply adding an extra specification file instead of patching existing ones.

+### Mk 7

+This version no longer modifies Xcode, but instead installs the xcspec file in your local path.

+Templates now build armv6 + armv7 by default instead of just armv7.

-Users upgrading from Mk 3, Mk 4, or Mk 5 can run "uninstall_legacy.sh" to unpatch Xcode.
+Users of Xcode 4.2.1 or earlier upgrading from Mk 6 or earlier should run **uninstall_legacy.sh** to return Xcode to its unmodified state.

 License